sunpy/ndcube/README.rst

 items.

-For more information on contributing to ncdube or the SunPy organization, please read our `contributing guide`_.
+For more information on contributing to ncdube or the SunPy organization, please read the SunPy `contributing guide`_.

 Code of Conduct
 ---------------